jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 The results can be seen in `04-analysis/screening/EMN_Neanderthal_phylogeny_check/multivcfanayzer/output`

-> Only a subset of MultiVCFAnalyzer files are uploaded here, due to large size
+> :warning: Only a subset of MultiVCFAnalyzer files are uploaded here, due to
+> large size

 With these we can load into the R markdown document `058-Tree_visualisation_20191025_screening.Rmd` to see the trees.
 The PDF